François Mignet: Death and commemoration

-Mignet was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1876.
-He died in Paris in 1884 at age 87.
+Mignet died in Paris in 1884 at age 87.
 A eulogy was delivered by Victor Duruy on entering the Académie Française on 18 June 1885.

+In his birth city of Aix-en-Provence, the street Rue Mignet is named after him, as is Collège Mignet, a school.
+In Paris, Rue Mignet (16th arrondissement) is named after him, and there is a plaque on 12 Rue d’Aumale (9th) where he died.